emacs-mirror/emacs/mps/manual/source/guide/debug.rst

    On these operating systems, you can add this command to your ``.gdbinit`` if you always want it to be run.

-   On OS X, barrier hits do not use signals and so do not enter the debugger.
+   On macOS, barrier hits do not use signals and so do not enter the debugger.

 #. .. index::